Anheurystics/Wyatt/docs/SPEC.md

-This document serves as a manual/tutorial for the Wyatt programming language/development environment
+This is the documentation for the Wyatt programming language

 # Introduction
 Wyatt is a beginner-friendly programming language for the creation of 3D graphics applications.
 It abstracts away OpenGL's boilerplate code and exposes the graphics concepts (such as the shaders, vertex buffers, etc.) in a simpler manner.